nus-cs2103-AY2324S1/tp/docs/UserGuide2101.md

 Format: `editTransaction INDEX [d=DESCRIPTION] [c=COST] [n=PAYEE] [ts=TIME]`

-The command word (editTransaction) and the index has to be at the front of the command.
-The order of the remaining parameters is flexible.
+Need help with the formatting of commands?
+[Click here](#features)

-* Edits the transaction at the specified `INDEX`.
-The index refers to the index number shown in the displayed transaction list.
+- The index refers to the index number shown in the displayed transaction list for the transaction you want to edit.
-  The index **must be a positive integer** 1, 2, 3, …
-* At least one of the optional fields must be provided.
+- At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
-* If the Timestamp is provided as a parameter but only the date is given, the default time will be set to 00:00.
+- If the timestamp is provided as a parameter but only the date is given, by default the time will be set to 00:00.

-After the command has been executed, every transaction in the application will be displayed in the transaction list.

 Examples: